JustUzair/bb-pimlico-tutorial/README.md

 Run the script with `npm start` and use the flags below to carry out a smart account action

 - Use the flags:
+  - `-- --all`: Test all the endpoints & actions below
   - `-- --send-transaction`
   - `-- --send-userOp`
   - `-- --estimate-userOp-gas`